arangodb/docs/3.10/administration-cluster.md

 is set to `1`, which effectively *disables* synchronous replication among _DB-Servers_.

+{% hint 'tip' %}
+The number of replicas includes the leader (the master copy) as well as all the followers (redundancy copies).
+For example, a replication factor of `3` means that there is one leader replica and two follower replicas, and that the data exists three times in total.
+{% endhint %}

 Whenever you specify a _replication factor_ greater than `1`, synchronous replication is activated for this collection.
 The Cluster determines suitable _leaders_ and _followers_ for every requested _shard_ (`numberOfShards`) within